capnspacehook/whalewall/README.md

     allow: false
     # optional; log new inbound traffic that this rule will match
     log_prefix: ""
-    # optional; an IP address, CIDR, or range of IP addresses to allow traffic from
+    # optional; a list of IP addresses, CIDRs, or ranges of IP addresses to allow traffic from
-    ip: ""
+    ip: []
     # optional; settings that allow you to filter traffic further if desired
     verdict:
       # optional; a chain to jump to after matching traffic.
 This applies to new and established